Hmeon/Project-Gomoku/PROJECT_REPORT.md

 Core features:
 - Negamax backup: node values are stored from the node's to-move perspective and sign-flipped when moving up.
-- Priors from PV policy head when available; uniform priors otherwise.
+- Priors from the PV policy head when available; heuristic priors otherwise.
+- Leaf values from the PV value head when available; heuristic tanh values otherwise.
 - Root exploration noise (Dirichlet) for self-play diversity.
 - Optional `return_pi=True` returns the root visit distribution pi (soft labels).